Usbac/wolff/docs/db.md

 It takes two parameters, an array with the database credentials, and an array which will be used as the options for the `PDO` instance that the utility uses internally.

-If no data array is passed, it will use the credentials defined in the `system/config.php` file.
+If no data array is passed, it will use the credentials defined in the `db` key of the `system/config.php` file array.

 ```php
 $db = new Wolff\Core\DB();